 \section{Abstract}

-One of the major starting points of discrete optimization is the theorem of Nash-Williams and Tutte on the existence of $k$ disjoint spanning trees of a graph along with its counterpart on the existence of $k$ forests covering all edges of the graph.
-These elegant results triggered a comprehensive research that gave rise to far-reaching generalizations and found applications at seemingly far-fetched areas.
-There are well over a thousand papers in the literature, including quite a few brand-new ones.
+One of the major starting points of discrete optimization is the theorem of Nash-Williams and Tutte on the existence of $k$ disjoint spanning trees of a graph, along with its counterpart on the existence of $k$ forests covering all edges of the graph.
+These elegant results triggered comprehensive research that gave rise to far-reaching generalizations and found applications in seemingly distant areas.

-Our first goal is to enlighten some aspects and links of these developments with the hope that the melody finds its way to non-experts.
-But we hope that experts will also find some novelties in our orchestration.
+Our first goal is to elucidate some aspects of these developments with the hope that the story finds its way to non-experts.
+But we hope that experts will also find some novelty in our exposition.